AVAILABLE GRANTS/APPLY FOR A GRANT

 - Grants of up to $1,750 are available to employees at Wyoming’s libraries who have been employed at the same library for a minimum period of 12 months.

-- Grants are made bi-monthly, starting January 31.
+- Grants are made bi-monthly, beginning January 31.

 HAZEL PATTERSON MEMORIAL GRANT